 - Tape if you are not using a self-stick bow or ribbon

-A quick activity to set up.
-I grabbed some Christmas bows from my wrapping paper stash and stuck them around the boys’ rooms upstairs while it was almost time for dinner.
+I grabbed some Christmas bows from my wrapping paper stash and stuck them around the boys’ rooms upstairs just before we say down for dinner.

 I called the boys to go on a scavenger hunt for some Christmas bows!

-With one exception.
+With one extra challenge.
 No lights were to be turned on.
 Just use their flashlights.

 They searched awhile on their own for the 9 Christmas bows that I hid around the rooms and only came up with four.

 So I came to the rescue to help a little.

 I gave them clues, like if they’re getting hotter or colder.
 It’s a new concept for George!